simopt-admin/simopt/README.md

 * Click "Confirm Cross-Design Experiment"
 * The pop up window will disappear and the Experiments frame will automatically switch to Queue of Meta Experiments

+## Run an Experiment
+To run an experiment or meta experiment that has not already been run click the "Run Exp." button in the queue of experiments or queue of meta experiments.
+Once the experiment is run, it can not be run again. **Note:** running an experiment could take a couple of seconds to a couple of minutes depending on the experiment and the number of macroreplications.

+## Post Process and Post Normalize
+Post Processing happens before post normalizing.
+After Post Normalizing the Plotting window is automatically shown.
+### Experiments
+Experiments can be post-processed from the queue of Experiments tab, by clicking "Post Process".
+Adjust Post Processing factors as necessary.
+Only Experiments that have already been run and have not yet been post processed can be post processed. <br>
+After Post Processing, click the "Post Normalize by Problem" tab to select which experiments to post normalize together.
+* Only Experiments with the same Problem can be Post-Normalized Together.
+* Once all Experiments are checked, click the "Post Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post Normalize Tab)
+* Update any values necessary and click "Post Normalize" when the expermient or experiments are ready to be post normalized
+### Meta Experiments
+Meta Experiments are post processed and post normalized at the same time.
+* Click the Post Process button for the specific Meta Experiment, then change any values necessary, then click "Post Process"